bjatkin/golf-engine/README.md

 ### TODO
 ---
-* Check out Faith and Faith 2 itch.io
-* Add in command to modify the config file
-* Fix the gaps that start to form in the map file as you scale up (only a problem with scale w/h)

-* Better error message when building fails in the golf_toolkit
-* Create github for golfExamples games
-* Add function to load sprite flag data
-* Startup Animation?
 * Make Blood The Game to demo the engine
   * Add well and aditional tree to the sprite sheet
   * Add demon enemy final boss